bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 After a moment Veronica looked away, thinking that she was  intruding on a private moment.
 She was rather unsure of where to look when she heard noises typically reserved for a bedroom.
 Then again she _was_ in a bedroom.
 Somehow this made Veronica wonder if she could elicit similar noises from Tess.

 Veronica peeked again after a particularly salacious moan.
-Tess's face was obscured by hair as the mystery woman back arched with pleasure.
+Tess&rsquo;s face was obscured by hair as the mystery woman back arched with pleasure.

 Once the excitement wore off, Tess gently placed the woman back on her bed, casually caressed the woman&rsquo;s jaw and said, &ldquo;This lovely lady is going to spend the night.
 I also want to sleep with her.
 Can you go downstairs for a bit?&rdquo;